 Upgrade the BeyondTrust Privileged Remote Access Software

-Please visit the Product Change Log to get the details of each release of BeyondTrust Privileged Remote Access software.
+Please visit the Release Notes to get the details of each release of BeyondTrust Privileged Remote Access software.

 - Prior to upgrading, always create a backup of your settings and configuration from /login > Management > Software.

 (See Management for more details.)As a best practice, also export a copy of your SSL certificates and private key, and save them locally to ensure continuity in case of a failure on the upgrade.

 - For major software releases, customers with current maintenance contracts are placed into a rollout schedule.
 Once your upgrade is ready, BeyondTrust will alert you via email to begin this upgrade procedure.

 - Installation usually takes between 15 minutes to an hour.
 However, if you are storing a large amount of data on your B Series Appliance (e.g., session recordings), the installation could take significantly longer.